sherlyn-huari/smart_sales_analyzer/README.md

 - **Kaggle download failed / DNS error** – run on a machine with internet access or place `train.csv` manually in `data/input/`.
 - **“Could not find local file-backed GX project”** – harmless; Great Expectations will run in ephemeral mode unless you initialize a `great_expectations/` directory.
 - **Duplicate “Generating synthetic rows” logs** – expected; the generator logs progress, so the ETL no longer emits its own duplicate message.

-That’s it—run the ETL locally for free, then containerize or port the same script into AWS Glue/Athena when you need a managed deployment.